MailTape/MailTape-v1/_posts/2023-02-05-Lecomte-de-Brégeot.md

 guest_color: vibrant
 guestPic: guestPic516.jpg
 ---
-<p id="introduction"> We are overjoyed to welcome [r mccarthy](https://infinitebisous.bandcamp.com/album/any-day-now) to MailTape this Sunday morning :) His selection embraces new worlds of new age music, stretching time and sound into spaces unknown -- carrying creativity into these early morning hours.
+<p id="introduction"> Today, we welcome Lecomte de Brégeot to MailTape for a sliding selection of electro tracks to open the morning.
+Based in Lyon, the music of Lecomte de Brégeot (aka Yannick Lecomte) graces runways across the world, curating fashion spectacles and dancefloors alike.
   <br><br>
 [r mccarthy](https://infinitebisous.bandcamp.com/album/any-day-now) joins us on MailTape for the second time since 2017, when we welcomed his other label, [infinite bisous](https://www.mailta.pe/245/infinite-bisous/) for an episode.
 Based in Paris, Rory's releases under r mccarthy explore alternative ambient and experimental analog movements.</p>